polsm91/aws-terraform-website/README.md

 ## 2. Deploy the infrastructure: Basic setup (S3 + CloudFront)
-> **Goal**: Setup the minimal infrastructure for a simple SPA on S3, using CloudFront to speed up the serving, and HTTPS with our domain.
+> **Goal**: Set up the minimal infrastructure for a simple SPA on S3, using CloudFront to speed up the serving, and HTTPS with our domain.

 ### 2.1.
 Issue ACM Certificate